-Our Faculty serves our students as the primary role models of our School Vision: "Learn for Life, Live for Christ."
+Our faculty serve our students as the primary role models of our School Vision: "Learn for Life, Live for Christ."
 They are the point person of contact for all classroom and lesson plan questions.

 D. SCHOOL CAMPUS

 1. Hoffmantown Church